kirakiray/o-book/docs/en/docs/add-footer.md

 }
 ```

-Similar to the content of `SUMMARY.md`, the `footer.md` file contains a list of links that will be displayed at the bottom of the page.
-The following is an example content of the `footer.md` file:
+Similar to the content in `SUMMARY.md`, the `footer.md` file includes a list of links that will be displayed at the bottom of the page.
+Here is an example of the content in the `footer.md` file:

 ```markdown
 <!-- footer.md -->